 Tendinopathy normally occurs with an acute overload of the tendon that comes with changes or sudden increases in intensity, frequency, quantity or type of training.
 The classic case we see so often is someone who signs up for a running event and rather than slowly building up their running distance they get a little over excited and do too much too soon.

 There are several other factors that can predispose people to Achilles related problems including biomechanics, age, gender, tightness of the calf, strength of the calf, footwear and running style.

 - Loading – Complete rest is NOT the way to go!
 Gradual strengthening and loading is needed, in fact the tendon will respond well to load, but not overload.
 A strengthening program should be part of your recovery but the key is finding a balance.
 Your physio will often play a crucial role in guiding you with this.

 - Relative Rest – Again complete rest is not the way to go about it.
 You should however avoid activity that makes the tendon feel worse at the time or worse the next day (sometimes it takes a day for the pain to develop).

 - Improve mechanics – Figuring out what’s tight or weak is important to the longer term management of Achilles tendinopathy.
-Maybe you need to work on big toe flexibility (yes that’s a thing!), calf strength or endurance, your foot arch or even weakness of your glutes!
+Maybe you need to work on big toe flexibility (yes that’s a thing!), calf strength or endurance, your foot arch, or even lack of pelvic stability due to weakness of your glutes!
 There are many biomechanical issues that might be contributing to this injury and we would recommend visiting your physio to make sure you address the underlying causes.

 Do you think you may be suffering from Achilles tendinopathy?
-Feel free to send us a email/call/text with any questions you might have.
+Feel free to send us a email with any questions you might have.